kuertee/x4-mod-ui-extensions/README.md

 History
 =======
+v2.1.0, 14 May 2021:
+-New callbacks: UserQuestionMenu.createInfoFrame_custom_frame_properties, UserQuestionMenu.createTable_new_custom_table: allows the creation of new menus that look like they are not connected to other menus.
+See my other mod, "Modification parts trader".

+v2.0.6, 16 Apr 2021:
+-New supported mods: Allectus' Subsystem Targeting, Runkn's Reactive Docking.
+Compatibility code by Forleyor.

 v2.0.5, 29 Mar 2021:
 -Bug-fix: Too many columns bug in my changes to the Property Owned Category tabs.